SOS Children's Village Beira

 An SOS family in front of their home (photo: SOS archives)

 Psychological support and counselling are also offered.
 The focus is on families who are at risk of breaking down, especially those affected by HIV/AIDS.
-Through these programmes we aim to reach over 1000 children and 250 adults.
+Through these programs we aim to reach over 1000 children and 250 adults.

 Children who are no longer able to live with their families can grow up in one of the 15 SOS family homes.
 They live alongside their brothers and sisters and are cared for by their SOS mother.